-New service to enable better access to Spanish population, Cybermobile, officially dedicated.
-Bus provides Internet access via satellite with wireless internal capability.
+A new service to enable better access to Spanish population, Cybermobile, is officially dedicated.
+This bus provides Internet access via satellite with wireless internal capability.

 2006, May 19

-Envisionware's time management reservation software, PC Reservation, fully implemented at all 24 library locations.
+Envisionware's time management reservation software, PC Reservation, is fully implemented at all 24 library locations.

 2006, May 22